Crunch-io/clatter/content/features/sentiment-analysis.md

 +++
 date = "2017-05-03T23:20:47-04:00"
 draft = false
-title = "New labs feature: Sentiment analysis" description = "Classify text data with natural language processing" weight = 20 tags = ["text", "derived variables", "sentiment analysis"] categories = ["feature"]
+title = "New Labs Feature: Sentiment Analysis" description = "At the press of a button, you can classify text data with natural language processing." weight = 20 tags = ["text", "derived variables", "sentiment analysis"] categories = ["feature"]